pytroll/satpy/doc/source/faq.rst

     # all other SatPy imports and code

 This will limit dask to using 8 workers.
 Typically numbers between 4 and 8 are good starting points.
-This can be done by setting environment variable before starting the script, so code modification isn't necessary:
+Number of workers can also be set from an environment variable before running the python script, so code modification isn't necessary:

 .. code-block:: bash